About

 This blog’s primary goal is to explore the things we want (or think we want), what trips us up getting there, how we overcome those snags and what we learn along the way.

 In life, we embark on many adventures.
 With each adventure, some of us have trouble getting the beginning part right.
 Others struggle with the middle.
 A few get hung up on the ending, whether or not we get there.
 At the halfway point, a lot of unexpected things can happen.
 What do we do when we hit a rough patch?
+Do we take responsibility for it or do we blame someone else?
 What if it looks like we won’t get to our destination?
 Do we re-assess our strategy?
 Do we jump ship?
 Do we call for reinforcement?
 Do we have a meltdown?
 Do we throw out the “blueprint” and see what happens?

 Philosophical:

 A secondary goal is to provide a place for candid conversations and questions about the philosophical grey areas in life.
 It may get puzzling.
 It may get radical.
 It may even get downright confrontational.
-After all, at the halfway point, life isn’t always pure.
-Our actions don’t always match our ideals and we may or may not be aware of the contradictions within us.
+After all, the halfway point is often riddled with conflict, contradiction, confusion and denial

-As I indulge myself in a little philosophy, at the core of the posts here, I hope to remain true to one principle: choosing positivity.
+As I indulge myself in a little philosophy, I hope to remain true to one principle: choosing positivity.
 With an abundance of choices life presents, we have a never-ending opportunity to choose positivity.

 About me:

-My name is Belinda Munoz and I am the author of the halfway point.
+My name is Belinda Munoz .
 I am the executive director of a private foundation and political advisor focusing on fundraising for progressive political candidates.
 I’m married with one son and I live in San Francisco, CA.

 My seemingly perennial relationship with the halfway point inspired me to start this blog.
 In my more naive years, I’ve struggled with wants, shoulds, perceptions and expectations.
 I’ve never been one of those people who always knew the one thing they wanted to do in life.
 Instead, I’m hyper-aware of choices and so I dabble in the arts, in writing, in philosophy and in many other things where my passion lies.
 I’ve been a painter, a mosaic artist, a jewelry designer, a fashionista, an entrepreneur and a women’s rights activist to name a few.